 In our tests the XR700 is a strong all around performer, starting with the 2.4 GHz frequency with some of the fastest scores to date of 284 Mbps at close range, and 225 Mbps on our far test.
 This continued on our 5 GHz testing with strong scores of 325 Mbps and 332 Mbps at close and far ranges, respectively.

-The Asus ROG Rapture GT-AX11000 is designed to be the class leading, 'best of the best' gaming router, and looking at the hardware specs, it delivers—big time.
+The Asus ROG Rapture GT-AX11000 is designed to be the class-leading, 'best of the best gaming router, and looking at the hardware specs, it delivers—big time.
 Building on the prior routers of this series, the Asus ROG Rapture GT-AC5300, and adding in Wi-Fi 6 technology, it promises a lot.
-This router uses a dedicated 2.5G Base-T port for higher wired bandwidth along with four Gigabit LAN ports, although we prefer the eight ports that other Asus routers offer.
+This router uses a dedicated 2.5G Base-T port for higher wired bandwidth and four Gigabit LAN ports, although we prefer the eight ports that other Asus routers offer.

 On the wireless side of things, this is a Wi-Fi 6 tri-band solution offering more than 10 Gigabits of wireless bandwidth, along with DFS bands to avoid interference.
 Additional gaming-centric features include integrated WTFast, VPN Fusion to segregate gaming traffic from VPN for maximum throughput, Dynamic QoS to prioritize gaming traffic, Games Radar (no, not that one) to check the ping times to different game servers to minimize latency, and for those that prefer a more colorful surrounding, Aura RGB.

-TP-Link's latest high-end gaming router is a significant improvement over previous models, and now ranks among the best gaming routers around—especially when it comes to the 5GHz range, at which it excels.
+TP-Link's latest high-end gaming router is a significant improvement over previous models and now ranks among the best gaming routers around—especially when it comes to the 5GHz range, at which it excels.
 Our review of the TP-Link Archer C5400X saw us awarding it near-top marks.
-What we love about it is how easy the C5400X is to set-up and use, while still offering strong features: the ability to easily manage QoS, the inclusion of network security (via Trend Micro), and options to not only blacklist but also whitelist certain devices.
+We love how easy the C5400X is to set up and use while still offering strong features: the ability to manage QoS easily, the inclusion of network security (via Trend Micro), and options to not only blacklist but also allow certain devices.

-In terms of the throughput speeds, our tests clocked the following for the Archer C5400X: at 2.4GHz it delivers 117 Mbps near / 112 Mbps far, which is kinda middling, while at 5GHz the it performs extremely well, clocking 344 Mbps near and 347 Mbps far.
+In terms of the throughput speeds, our tests clocked the following for the Archer C5400X: at 2.4GHz, it delivers 117 Mbps near / 112 Mbps far, which is somewhat middling, while at 5GHz, it performs extremely well, clocking 344 Mbps near and 347 Mbps far.
 From this perspective, it's market-leading.

-The Nighthawk app handles the interface, although it can also be used via a web portal, but this is also more generic, as you won’t find the DumaOS here, but the more familiar Netgear one.
-There is also the option for QoS (which is a simple toggle on or off) for gaming, but there is no granular control to better balance gaming needs, and video streaming across multiple connected devices to better optimize the experience.
+The Nighthawk app handles the interface, although it can also be used via a web portal, this is also more generic, as you won’t find the DumaOS here, but the more familiar Netgear one.
+There is also QoS (which is a simple toggle on or off) for gaming.
+Still, there is no granular control to better balance gaming needs and video streaming across multiple connected devices to optimize the experience better.

-In testing, the AX4 achieved some great performance numbers when it came to throughput, with a close testing speed of 344 Mbps on the 2.4 GHz frequency, and 345 Mbps on the 5 GHz frequency.
-It was also no slouch on the far testing with 222 Mbps on 2.4 GHz, and 309 Mbps on the 5 GHz frequency showing the value of the Wi-Fi 6 spec.
-For those that want the throughput that Wi-Fi 6 offers, at a more affordable price than most, then the Netgear AX4 is an attractive offering.
+In testing, the AX4 achieved some great performance numbers when it came to throughput, with a close testing speed of 344 Mbps on the 2.4 GHz frequency and 345 Mbps on the 5 GHz frequency.
+It was also no slouch on the far testing with 222 Mbps on 2.4 GHz and 309 Mbps on the 5 GHz frequency showing the value of the Wi-Fi 6 spec.
+For those who want the throughput that Wi-Fi 6 offers at a more affordable price than most, the Netgear AX4 is an attractive offering.